Edd Cartier

 Edward Daniel Cartier (August 1, 1914 – December 25, 2008), known professionally as Edd Cartier, was an American pulp magazine illustrator who specialized in science fiction and fantasy art.

 Born in North Bergen, New Jersey, Cartier studied at Pratt Institute.
+He was taught by Harold Winfield Scott ("H.W.
+Scott"), also an illustrator for The Avenger, who Cartier credits as a mentor.
+While a student he began illustrating for The Shadow, eventually creating more than 800 drawings for the pulp.
+Following his 1936 graduation from Pratt, he and fellow graduate Earl Mayan opened an art studio on the Upper West Side.
+Cartier's first science fiction cover art was for the December 1939 issue of Unknown.
+The original oil painting later sold in 1998 for $35,000.

-Following his 1936 graduation from Pratt, his artwork was published in Street and Smith publications, including The Shadow, to which he contributed many interior illustrations, and the John W. Campbell, Jr.-edited magazines Astounding Science Fiction, Doc Savage Magazine and Unknown.
+His artwork was published in Street and Smith publications and the John W. Campbell, Jr.-edited magazines Astounding Science Fiction, Doc Savage Magazine and Unknown.
+He provided more than 300 illustrations for Astounding and over 200 for Unknown.
 His work later appeared in other magazines, including Planet Stories, Fantastic Adventures and other pulps.

+When drawing for The Shadow, Cartier employed dramatic thick swaths of black using the blank spaces as shafts of light.
+His illustrations evoked the world of the night-time vigilante.
+He used a different style when illustrating science fiction, employing action and crowded panels.
+He also injected humor into his drawings.
+Writers of the Future credited Cartier with a style of "not just very expressive people, but expressive creatures like fairies, gnomes, and gods".
+His art accompanied the writings of science fiction icons such as Isaac Asimov, Robert A. Heinlein, and Theodore Sturgeon.

 WWII

+Cartier served in World War II as an infantryman and heavy machine gunner in France and Germany.
+He was severely wounded in the Battle of the Bulge.
+He earned a Purple Heart and Bronze Star for his service.
+Cartier became an active member in the Veterans of Foreign Wars and served as captain of the Color Guard.

-Cartier served in World War II, and he was severely wounded in the Battle of the Bulge.
-He returned to the United States and attended the Pratt Institute again on the G.I.
-Bill, receiving a Bachelor of Fine Arts degree in 1953.
-In the post-war years, he continued providing illustrations for Astounding and also for Gnome Press and Fantasy Press.
+After returning to the United States he again attended Pratt Institute.
+He used the G.I.
+Bill to continue his education.
+Cartier received a Bachelor of Fine Arts degree in 1953.
+In the post-war years, he continued providing illustrations for Astounding.
+He became the premier artist for Gnome Press and Fantasy Press.

-However, low pay for such illustrations led Cartier into employment as a draftsman for an engineering firm during the 1950s.
-He worked for more than 25 years as an art director with Mosstype, a Waldwick, New Jersey, manufacturer specializing in printing machinery.
+As comic books emerged, the pulp industry began to decline.
+This led Cartier into employment as a draftsman for an engineering firm during the 1950s.
+He worked more than 25 years as an art director with Mosstype, a Waldwick, New Jersey, manufacturer specializing in printing machinery.

-Cartier died at age 94 on December 25, 2008, at his home in Ramsey, New Jersey.
-He is interred at George Washington Memorial Park in Paramus, New Jersey.